 Let us go ahead and create our Neo4j container by running the command below.
 An explanation of each option is in the following paragraphs.

-docker run simply creates and starts a container.
+docker run command creates and starts a container.

 On the next line,